Mjz86/C_colon/mcc.md

 no changes were really made from [the c++26 definitions](https://en.cppreference.com/w/cpp/atomic/memory_order.html), as its a great well-defined memory model that c colon stands on.

+*note : consume is deprecated in c++26 so i wont mention it.